2020 SAC staff survey report

 This report details the results of the staff survey conducted during the first quarter of 2020.
-Please note, the survey results reflect attitudes and opinions of CANR staff prior to March 17, 2020 and pre COVID-19.
+Please note, the survey results reflect attitudes and opinions of CANR staff prior to the COVID-19 pandemic.

 The CANR Staff Advisory Committee (SAC) is a group nominated by fellow CANR staff to serve as an advisory committee to the Dean.
 The SAC provides a direct communication link to the Dean regarding issues, concerns and opportunities of importance to CANR staff.
 “Staff” is defined as APSA, APA, CTU, 1585/999, off-campus and farm managers.
 Our goal is to have a pro-active, participating role in shaping our College now and in the future.

 The following are results by question.
-It is important to note that this survey was conducted prior to the COVID-19 pandemic and reflects attitudes and opinions pre-Coronavirus.
-Given the severe impact of the pandemic the SAC believes the relevance of this data may no longer represent the current state of staff
+It is important to note that this survey was conducted prior to the COVID-19 pandemic and reflects attitudes and opinions pre-pandemic.
+Given the severe impact of the pandemic the SAC believes the relevance of this data may no longer represent the current state of staff opinions and attitudes.

 Q1 - As a member of CANR Staff, do you feel you have an outlet to share your concerns, issues and successes to CANR Deans, Directors and Chairs?